flowroute/flowroute-numbers-ruby/README.md

 In the following example, the details for the number purchased using the [purchase](#purchaseno) method is passed:

 	response = tnc.telephone_number_details('12066417744')
+	put response

 #####Example response

-The response returns the following information phone number details:
+The response returns the following phone number details:

 	{
  	 "billing_method": "VPRI",